askowno/RLE_wet/README.md

 **Highly threatened and under-protected ecosystems:**

-28% of wetlands types (23/81) are highly threatened (EN/CR) and under protected (NP/ PP).
+35% of wetlands types (29/81) are highly threatened (EN/CR) and under protected (NP/ PP).
+Over half of Depressions fall into this group.

 **Threat Status:**

-Count - 27/80 CR and EN = 33%; 50/80 Threatened = 61% (81% of depressions threatened)
+Count - 37/82 (45%) CR or EN; 61/80 (74%) threatened while (90% of depressions are threatened)

-Extent - 51% is threatened (13% of extent is CR and EN)
+Extent - 86% is threatened (31% of extent is CR and EN)

 **EPL**

-Count - 19/80 NP (25%); 60/80 PP or NP (75%)
+Count - 19/82 NP (25%); 60/80 PP or NP (75%)

 Extent - 15% NP but 88% PP or NP

 **River PES stats for 2024**

-56% of Wetland area in South Africa is in A or B condition
+49% of Wetland area in South Africa is in A or B condition

-14% in DEF condition
+23% in DEF condition

 [outputs/wet_pes24_per_type.csv](outputs/wet_pes24_per_type.csv)